qianglisinoeusa/BioMulti-L-NL-Model/README.md

 nt_toolbox

-a.
-First, run InstallDepedendent.sh to download and install dependent toolboxes.
+1. First, run InstallDepedendent.sh to download and install dependent toolboxes.
-b.
-Second, run main.sh to execute main funtion.
+2. Second, run main.sh to execute main funtion.

 ----------------------------------------------------------------------
 Permission to use, copy, or modify this software and its documentation